Vaisakhi - Baisakhi - Harvest Festival of Punjab - Festivals of India

-It is a wheat harvest festival for the Punjabis of North India.
+It is the wheat harvest festival for the Punjabi community of North India.

 Baisakhi also known as Vaisakhi or Vasakhi.
 Baisakhi falls on April 13 every year and on April 14 once every 36 years.